SMurphyDev/Kafka-Integration-Test-Demo/README.md

 ### The Tear Down

-This is pretty forward, I close the listner and set `personConsumer` & `personProducer` to null so the garbage collector can clean them up.
+This is straight forward, I close the listner and set `personConsumer` & `personProducer` to null so the garbage collector can clean them up.

 ### The Test